-This class meets 3 hours each week: film screening, analysis and discussion.
-Regular attendance and contribution to class discussion are essential and expected.
+This class meets 3 hours online each day.
+The learning activities include film screening as well as analysis and discussion of the film(s).
+Regular participation and active contribution to class discussion are essential and expected.

-5.0 REQUIRED READINGS & TEXTS
+5.0 TEXTBOOKS AND OTHER REQUIRED RESOURCES

-Course readings, unless otherwise indicated, are to be found in course WebCT.
+Course readings, unless otherwise indicated, are to be found in OWL.

 Suggested background reading: Christopher Berry and Mary Ann Farquhar.
 China on Screen: Cinema and Nation.
 New York: Columbia University Press, 2006.

-6.0 EVALUATION
+6.0 METHOD OF EVALUATION/ASSESSMENT

-1. Attendance & participation 20%
+1. Participation 20%

-Regular attendance and contribution to class discussion are essential and expected.
+Regular participation and contribution to class discussion are essential and expected.
 Participation marks depend on the sufficiency of your preparation and the quality of your contribution, as determined by the instructor.